 Description of Plant

-Bhoj Patra Tree is a tree widely found in the Himalayas, well-known for the use of its bark for writing in ancient India.
+Bhoj Patra Tree is a tree widely found in the Himalayas, well-known for the use of its bark as written in ancient India textbooks.
 The tree is distinguished by its white to brownish bark.
 It is a middle sized tree, with very distinctive bark which peels off in very thin, almost transparent strips.
 Male flowers are born in catkins which hang in bunches at the end of bare branches, or with young leaves.
 Female flowers arise in solitary spikes.
 Leaves are 5-8 cm long, ovate, fine pointed, irregularly saw-toothed, finely hairy when young.
 Flowering: April-May.

 Bark contains an essential oil and betulin.